Sudo-Ivan/rns-status-page/README.md

 - [ ] More tracking over time and stats.
 - [ ] Stale server detection (node is up but no announces being recieved/sent).
-- [ ] Configuration for the status page and API.
 - [ ] Filter by reliability and uptime.
 - [ ] Micron Status Page.
 - [ ] Optional I2P, yggdrasil support (in docker).